CodeLaboratory-Patrick/Flutter_FirstAppDemo/README.md

 - [Dart Programming Language](https://dart.dev): Information and tutorials on Dart, the language used by Flutter.
 - [Cross-Platform Mobile Development with Flutter](https://flutter.dev/showcase): Showcases the capabilities of Flutter for cross-platform development with real-world examples.

-These references provide a solid foundation for understanding how Flutter and Dart code are compiled for different platforms and for learning more about cross-platform development best practices.

 ### Summary
 Flutter provides a unified framework to develop cross-platform applications by compiling Dart code into native Android and iOS applications.
 The use of both AOT and JIT compilation ensures that the final apps have native performance, while the development process remains fast and efficient.
 By writing code once and compiling it for multiple platforms, Flutter offers a streamlined solution to cross-platform app development, which significantly reduces the effort and time required to launch apps for both Android and iOS.